 The EuroPride and WorldPride

 Meanwhile, Gay Prides are regularly organized in all major cities in Europe and worldwide.
 Rainbow and LGBTQ+ pride flags are a visible statement for the community as a whole.
 In 2008, Gay Pride in Amsterdam was voted the best Gay Pride in Europe.
 The Gay Pride Istanbul is, according to Wikipedia, with 100,000 participants, the largest gay march of pride in all of Eastern Europe.
 Since 1991, the title of EuroPride has been awarded annually to a city.
 For the first time, the LGBTQ + community celebrated the event in 1992 in London.
-After Stockholm last year, the next EuroPrides 2019 will take place in Vienna and in 2021 in Thessaloniki, Greece.
-The license of WorldPride is awarded at irregular intervals by the organization InterPride.
-The next WorldPride is scheduled for June 2019 in New York City and WorldPride 2021 in Copenhagen, Denmark, together with Malmö in Sweden.
+After Stockholm last year, EuroPride 2019 in Vienna, the next Euro Pride will take place in 2024 in Thessaloniki, Greece.
+The WorldPride license is awarded at irregular intervals by the InterPride organization.
+After World Pride in June 2019 in New York City and 2021 in Copenhagen, Denmark, together with Malmö in Sweden and 2023 in Sydney, the next two World Pride events will take place in Washington DC in 2025 and World Pride in Amsterdam in 2026.

 LGBTQ+ Activists of Today

 By sharing their experience on their blogs and social media channels, these gay travel bloggers and LGBTQ+ influencers are trying to make not only your vacation planning much easier.
-They also bring support to (local) LGBTQ+ businesses being a modern version of past LGBTQ+ activists and part of the recent Gay Pride History.
+They also bring support to (local) LGBTQ+ businesses, being a modern version of past LGBTQ+ activists and part of the recent Gay Pride History.
 Take a closer look and follow along!

 Counter-protests & preventions of LGBTQ+ marches